 Second, Mike attempts to describe, in a precise way, the posture of modern political thought toward religious faith.
 He has found that posture to be more complex that it initially appears.
 His research has focused specifically on the question of whether or not faith is morally and politically useful, addressing this concern (in two separate papers) in the thought of Montesquieu and Alexis de Tocqueville.
 His other interests include American government, normative ethics, and the interplay of economics, politics, and political philosophy.

 Prior to his doctoral work at MSU, Mike completed a B.A. in Political Economy at Hillsdale College in 2012.
-He is a 2019-2020 Humane Studies Fellow, and his research is supported also by the LeFrak Symposium on Science, Reason, and Modern Democracy.
+He is a 2019-2020 Humane Studies Fellow, and his research is supported also by the LeFrak Forum and Symposium on Science, Reason, and Modern Democracy.

 Dissertation: Attorneys, Merits Briefs, and U.S. Supreme Court Decision Making